 Save the Cassowary

-Listed as Endangered, the Australian Southern Cassowary has fewer than 4,600 birds left in the wild.
+Listed as endangered, the Australian Southern Cassowary has fewer than 4,600 birds left in the wild.

-Save the Cassowary is a unique partnership between Rainforest Rescue, government organisations, business partners, Aboriginal Corporations, universities and 20+ zoos and other non-government organisations — to raise awareness of the plight of the Endangered Australian Southern Cassowary and raise funds to help protect these rare creatures.
+Save the Cassowary is a unique partnership between Rainforest Rescue, government organisations, business partners, Aboriginal Corporations, universities, and 20+ zoos and other non-government organisations — to raise awareness of the plight of the Endangered Australian Southern Cassowary and raise funds to help protect these rare creatures.

-Why do we need Save the Cassowary?
+Why do we need to Save the Cassowary?

 They are regarded as a ‘keystone’ species.
 Through eating the fruits of over 240 species of rainforest plants and excreting the seeds great distances from the parent plant, the cassowary plays a vital role as a ‘rainforest gardener’.
 Many rainforest plants depend on the cassowary to move about the landscape … without them, the structure of the rainforest would permanently change.

 Shy by nature and only posing a threat when defending their nests or chicks or when threatened.